 Since the seeds of this genus are papery, many growers prefer to float fresh seeds in water until germination.
 This can take a few days up to 2 weeks.
 Then they can be planted in a well-drained mix of at least 50% inorganic material.
 They germinate just as well by sowing directly into the medium.
 Seedlings can be fertilized with a dilute solution of low N and high P fertilizer and if grown in favorable conditions can come into bloom as quickly as the third season.

-Phaedranassa tunguraguae is restricted to the Pastaza river valley in the province of Tungurahuato in central Ecuador.
+Phaedranassa tunguraguae Ravenna is restricted to the Pastaza river valley in the province of Tungurahuato in central Ecuador.
 The species inhabits disturbed areas like roadsides, pastures and cliffs, where it forms clumps of fewer than 100 individuals.
 It is listed by the IUCN as endangered, threatened by habitat loss.
 Staminal filaments are white, tepals without a narrow band of yellow separating the pink proximal and green distal portions.
 Leaves are not glaucous.
-Photo 1 was taken by Digby Boswell and photos 3-4 were taken by Dylan Hannon.
+Photos 1-2 were taken by Dylan Hannon and the last by Digby Boswell.